photoprism/photoprism/README.md

 ## Roadmap ##

-Our vision is to provide the most user-friendly solution for browsing, organizing, and sharing your pictures.
+Our vision is to provide the most user-friendly solution for browsing, organizing, and sharing your photo collection.
 The [roadmap](https://github.com/photoprism/photoprism/projects/5) shows what tasks are in progress, what needs testing, and which feature requests are going to be implemented next.